zulip/zulip/help/include/automated-notice-channel-event.md

 !!! warn ""

-    **Note**: This sends an automated notice from [notification bot][notification-bot] to the "stream events" topic in the modified stream.
+    **Note**: This sends an automated notice from [notification bot][notification-bot] to the "channel events" topic in the modified channel.

 [notification-bot]: /help/configure-automated-notices